lupyuen/lupyuen.github.io/src/sourdough.md

 - My deepest apologies to the folks who taste and test all my awful sourdough creations.
 Luv you!

-- TODO: Does the Food pH Meter help?
+- TODO: See the [__pH and Temperature Readings__](https://lupyuen.github.io/articles/sourdough#ph-and-temperature-readings).
+Does the Food pH Meter help?

 ![Wholemeal Sourdough](https://lupyuen.github.io/images/sourdough34.jpg)